otaibi05/Furigana-Gamen/README.md

 **Disclaimer**

 This project was experimental and will not be released on the Chrome Web Store.
+It was completed in around a week and it is somewhat computationally intensive.
 Do not use the Google Chrome extension with an old computer.
-The developer is not liable for any damages the Google Chrome extension may cause.
-The code in this repository is free and open-source while conforming to the licenses in references.